thegauraw/first_app/README.md

-first_app
+# Ruby on Rails first application
 =========

-First application with Ruby on Rails.
+First application with [*Ruby on Rails.*] practice.